rwxrob/zet/20210830025609/README.md

 Doors:

 *Remember, don't leave until you've completed all the objectives listed at the top of this room description.
-If you something horrible might happen.*
+If you don't pass them all something horrible might happen.*

 * [20210902010351](/20210902010351/) Boost: Room to Learn